Civil

 The net increase represented additional funding for some programs (aeronautics, science — especially a mission to Jupiter’s moon Europa and the SOFIA airborne observatory, SLS and Orion) and decreases for others (space technology, and commercial crew, for example).

-NASA’s FY2015 funding is part of the Consolidated and Further Continuing Appropriations Act, 2015 — colloquially called the CRomnibus.
+NASA’s FY2015 funding was part of the Consolidated and Further Continuing Appropriations Act, 2015 — colloquially called the CRomnibus.
 For an explanation of the term CRomnibus and more details on NASA’s request and congressional action, see our fact sheet on NASA’s FY2015 budget.

-NASA’s FY2016 and FY2017 BUDGETS
+OBAMA ADMINISTRATION: NASA’s FY2016 and FY2017 Budgets

 President Obama requested $18.529 billion for FY2016, a substantial increase above the FY2015 appropriated level of $18.010 billion, which itself was a significant increase above the FY2015 request.
 For the second year in a row, Congress appropriated even more than the request: $19.283 billion.
 For details, see our fact sheet on NASA’s FY2016 budget request.

-President Obama’s FY2017 budget request for NASA was very complicated because part of the money was supposed to come from mandatory spending rather than appropriated funds.
+Obama’s FY2017 budget request for NASA was very complicated because part of the money was supposed to come from mandatory spending rather than appropriated funds.
 The amount from appropriated funds–the only part Congress considered–was $18.262 billion.
 NASA has never received money from the mandatory part of the federal budget, which funds Medicare, Social Security, and interest on the national debt, for example.
 Congress labeled the money requested from mandatory spending, which would raised the request to $19.025 billion, a gimmick and ignored it.
-In the end, for the third year in a row, provided NASA with substantially more than the request — $19.653 billion.
+In the end, for the third year in a row, Congress provided NASA with substantially more than the request — $19.653 billion.
 For details, see our fact sheet on NASA’s FY2017 budget request.

-TRUMP ADMINISTRATION: NASA’s FY2018, and FY2019 Budgets
+TRUMP ADMINISTRATION: NASA’s FY2018 and FY2019 Budgets

-President Trump’s first budget request for NASA was for $19.092 billion, a reduction of $561 million from the FY2017 appropriated level.
-Of perhaps more concern was that the projections for the next four years (the “outyears”) were for a level budget without an increase even for inflation.
-Acting NASA Administrator Robert Lightfoot told the Senate Appropriations Commerce-Justice-Science subcommittee at a June 29, 2017 hearing that a level budget over that period of time would mean a loss of $4.5 billion in buying power.
 Trump proposed significant cuts to NASA’s Earth science program, terminating five missions (PACE, RBI, CLARREO-Pathfinder, OCO-3 and the earth facing instruments on DSCOVR), and to NASA’s Office of Education, which would be eliminated along with all of its programs.
 Congress rejected those proposals in the final FY2018 appropriations bill, which was signed into law on March 23, 2018, and significantly increased NASA’s budget.
 Congress appropriated $20.7 billion, an increase of $1.6 billion over the request and about $1.1 billion more than FY2017.
 It funded four of the five earth science missions (NASA had terminated the fifth, RBI, on its own) and the NASA education programs.
 It also added $350 million for NASA to build a second mobile launch platform for SLS to shorten the time between the first and second launches.
 SpacePolicyOnline.com’s fact sheet on NASA’s FY2018 budget request tracked the request as Congress deliberated over it.
 Look for it under the tab Reports|SpacePolicyOnline.com|Fact Sheets.

 For FY2019, Trump requested $19.9 billion.
-Aware that Congress was going to fund the earth science and education programs he wanted to terminate in FY2018, he again proposed that they be eliminated.
-He also proposed terminating the next large space telescope, the Wide-Field Infrared Survey Telescope (WFIRST) so the money could be used instead for the Moon/Mars human space exploration program and for smaller astrophysics projects.
+Aware that Congress was going to fund the earth science and education programs he wanted to terminate in FY2018, he nevertheless again proposed they be eliminated.
+He also proposed terminating the next large space telescope, the Wide-Field Infrared Survey Telescope (WFIRST, later renamed the Nancy Grace Roman Space Telescope) so the money could be used instead for the Moon/Mars human space exploration program and for smaller astrophysics projects.
 As with FY2018, the outyears were level-funded with no increase for inflation.
 In fact, the budget would slightly decrease from $19.9 billion in FY2019 to $19.6 billion for FY2020 and beyond.
 Congress rejected the proposals to terminate the earth science, education and WFIRST programs and appropriated $1.6 billion more than requested, a total of $21.5 billion.
 SpacePolicyOnline.com’s fact sheet on NASA’s FY2019 budget request is located on this website under the tab Reports|SpacePolicyOnline.com|Fact Sheets.

-NASA’s FY2020 and FY2021 Budgets –The Artemis Program Begins
+TRUMP ADMINISTRATION: NASA’s FY2020 and FY2021 Budgets –The Artemis Program Begins

 For FY2020, Trump initially requested $21.019 billion, a $481 billion cut from the FY2019 appropriated level.
 He again proposed eliminating two earth science programs (PACE and CLARREO-Pathfinder), NASA’s education programs (which were renamed STEM Engagement by Congress), and WFIRST.
 He also proposed deferring work on an Exploration Upper Stage (EUS) for the Space Launch System (SLS) that would make it more capable for sending astronauts to the Moon and Mars.
-The SLS schedule is slipping and he proposed deferring work on EUS to the prime contractor, Boeing, could focus on the initial version of SLS, which uses a different upper stage.
+The SLS schedule was slipping and he proposed deferring work on EUS so the prime contractor, Boeing, could focus on the initial version of SLS, which uses a different upper stage.
 The point was to focus on getting the first two flights off the ground rather than future capabilities.

 For another 10 months (until the FY2021 budget was released in February 2020), the Trump Administration would not tell Congress how much Artemis would cost.
 As a “downpayment,” on May 13, 2019, it submitted a supplemental request for an additional $1.6 billion, raising the total FY2020 NASA budget request to $22.616 billion.

-Just over $1 billion of the $1.6 billion supplemental is for building human-capable landers — Human Landing Systems (HLS) — a sine qua non for taking people down and back to the lunar surface.
-NASA’s final FY2020 appropriations, part of the FY2020 Consolidated Appropriations Act, provided only $600 million for those landers, a lukewarm endorsement of the Artemis program.
-In addition, it allows only 40 percent of the funds allocated for many of the Artemis-related activities to be obligated until NASA submits a plan to Congress on how the program will be executed.
+NASA’s final FY2020 appropriations, part of the FY2020 Consolidated Appropriations Act, provided only $600 million for those landers, however, a lukewarm endorsement of the Artemis program largely because Congress was not convinced the 2024 timeframe was achievable.
+That level of funding allowed NASA to procure only one HLS, not two.
+In addition, the Act allowed only 40 percent of the funds allocated for many of the Artemis-related activities to be obligated until NASA submitted a plan to Congress on how the program would be executed.

-The Artemis funding is part of the total of $22.629 billion for FY2020 allocated by Congress, very close to the amended request, but Congress again rejected the proposals to terminate PACE, CLARREO-Pathfinder, WFIRST, and the STEM Engagement program and restored funding for them.
+The Artemis funding was part of the total of $22.629 billion for FY2020 allocated by Congress, very close to the amended request, but Congress again rejected the proposals to terminate PACE, CLARREO-Pathfinder, WFIRST, and the STEM Engagement program and restored funding for them.
 It also rejected deferring work on the EUS.
 More information is in our fact sheet on NASA’s FY2020 budget request available on this website under the tab Reports|SpacePolicyOnline.com|Fact Sheets.

 The Senate Appropriations Committee took no formal action on any of the FY2021 appropriations bills and none were considered by the Senate.
 Instead, the committee’s Republican leadership issued the versions of the bills it drafted and used those to negotiate a compromise with the House.
 Regarding NASA, the two chambers were largely in agreement.
 The Senate Republican committee leadership proposal was $23.5 billion, not the 12 percent increase requested.
 Like the House, it restored funding for the programs proposed for termination and deferral, and cut the HLS request, in that case to $1 billion.